About Performance Monitoring

-TestComplete can track various performance metrics of the tested application, such as CPU load, memory and disk usage, the number of errors and so on, in real time during the test run.
+TestComplete can track various performance metrics of your tested application or your test environment, such as CPU load, memory and disk usage, the number of errors and so on, in real time during the test run.
 These metrics are displayed as graphs on the Performance Counters page of the test results after the test run has completed.
 The metric values are captured each time an entry is posted to the test log (rather than at regular intervals), so that you can correlate these values with specific test actions.

 We use the term counters to refer to the monitored performance metrics.
 TestComplete can read counter values from applications and computers (Windows and Unix computers, Apache web servers).